 The more certain and more complicated method

 Remove dry soil from carpet, flush out as much of the urine as possible.
 Build a small pool with 2x4s and plastic sheeting.
 Fill with warm water.
 Lay the rug in this pool and add the bio enzymes.
 Gently agitate and let sit for eight hours.
 Remove water/ enzyme mixture from pool and then flush out the carpet with a lot of fresh water.
 If urine and urine odor are gone, extract as well as possible and then hang to dry using fans if possible.
 If you still detect urine or odor repeat the process.

-The article above was provided courtesy of Power Clean Carpet Cleaning in Anchorage, Alaska.
-For more information on pet issues and carpet cleaning or simply carpet cleaning questions in general, be sure to visit http://www.akpowerclean.com.
+This article was provided courtesy of Power Clean Carpet Cleaning in Anchorage, Alaska.
+For more info on pet issues and carpet cleaning simply for carpet cleaning questions in general, be sure to visit AKpowerclean.com>.
 They’ve been cleaning carpets for over 30 years!

 Thank you for all the really great info regarding removal of urine from a wool rug.
 You said you have over 30 years experience in Carpet cleaning, right?
 Well, my 7 year old lab doesn’t seem to be able to hold her urine as well as she used to and she has taken to urinating on the same area in the living room.
 It is unfortunate, but I have shag carpeting in that area.
 I have used all kind of enzymatic cleaners, but I can still smell urine.
 And I have spent hours cleaning this one area.
 But I never tried the watering can application, with repetitions.
 Do you think this would work for a nylon carpet also, or do you have other techniques that would work better for me and my poor carpet?

 I’ll definitely give these tricks a try.
 It’s certainly hard enough to find anything that does remove urine odors in rugs.
 Thanks for the tips.